ionic-team/ionic-starter-super/README.md

 The Super Starter comes with a variety of ready-made pages.
 These pages help you assemble common building blocks for your app so you can focus on your unique features and branding.

-By default, the app loads with the TutorialPage as the first entry page.
-If the user has already gone through the tutorial, this page will be skipped.
+The app loads with the `FirstRunPage` set to `TutorialPage` as the default.
+If the user has already gone through this page once, it will be skipped the next time they load the app.

+If the tutorial is skipped but the user hasn't logged in yet, the Welcome page will be displayed which is a "splash" prompting the user to log in or create an account.

-Once the user is authenticated, the app will load with the Tabs page as the default page.
+Once the user is authenticated, the app will load with the `MainPage` which is set to be the `TabsPage` as the default.

 The entry and main pages can be configured easily by updating the corresponding variables in [src/pages/pages.ts](https://github.com/driftyco/ionic-starter-super/blob/master/src/pages/pages.ts).

-### Tutorial

-The Tutorial page is a slider that walks the user through an introduction to your app.

-### Login

-The Login page is a simple login/signin form

-### Signup

-The Signup page is a simple signup/create account form

-### Welcome

-The Welcome page is a "splash" page that directs the user to login or signup, or whatever else you like to display to the user as a welcome message.

-Many users will prefer showing the login or signup page first, and not using the splash.
-YMMV.

-### Tabs

-For apps that wish to utilize a tabbed layout, the Tabs page starts with a default of four tabs and uses some of the other content pages as the default tab root pages.

-### List Master

-For those that wish to use a master-detail style page.
-This is the Master list view that lets you render a selection of items with an optional search, edit/swipe items, and push to the List Detail page.

-### List Detail

-The List Detail page is `pushed` to by the List Master, to view or edit a specific item (for example, a Contact).

-### Map

-The Map page renders a Map, (currently Google maps), using either the JS maps or native Google Maps if desired.
+Please read the [Pages](https://github.com/driftyco/ionic-starter-super/wiki/Pages) section of the Wiki for more documentation on each page.

 ## Providers

 The Super Starter comes with some basic implementations of common providers.

-### User

-The `User` provider is used to authenticate users through its `login(accountInfo)` and `signup(accountInfo)` methods, which perform `POST` requests to an API endpoint that you will need to configure.
+Please read the [Providers](https://github.com/driftyco/ionic-starter-super/wiki/Providers) section of the Wiki for more documentation on each provider.

 ## i18n